a637814143/Machine-Learning-for-Malicious-PE-File-Detection/README.md

       }'
 ```

-The JSON response mirrors what the GUI displays, including the predicted label, confidence scores, and extracted feature summary.
+The JSON response mirrors what the GUI displays, including the predicted label, confidence scores, extracted feature summary, and a `report_markdown` field containing the GUI-equivalent report plus a suggested `report_filename`.
 Errors (for example missing files) are also returned as JSON to simplify integration with other systems.